-The E-Madi card supports up to 32 V-Series panels over a suitable infrastructure.
+The E-MADI card supports up to 32 V-Series panels over a suitable infrastructure.
 To set up V-Series panels on MADI you need to:

-- Run EHX version 8.5 or above. - Configure the panel audio in the EHX software and the MADI software as necessary. - Ensure that the panel is fitted with a V-Series AES options module (see the V-Series Main Panel Rear Connectors (AES 3) section of the V-Series Panel User Guide).
+- Run EHX version 8.5 or above. - Configure the panel audio in the EHX software and the MADI software as necessary. - Ensure that the panel is fitted with a V-Series AES options module (see V-Series Panel User Guide; 4.2.2 V-Series main panel rear connectors (AES 3) for more information.)

 How the ports are configured in the software will depend on which MADI is used.
-See the following sections for details.
+See the next section for details.

-6.5.1 Configuring Audio over MADI, the General Case
+6.5.1 Configuring Audio Over MADI, the General Case

-Most third-party equipment (for example, RME or Lawo) treats the AES (Audio Engineering Society) streams from a MADI as 32 linked pairs, A and B channel together.
+Most third party equipment (e.g. RME, Lawo) treats the AES (Audio Engineering Society) streams from a MADI as 32 linked pairs, A and B channel together.
 So in the general case, the following strategy should be used to route the AES streams:

 In the card/port configuration screen in EHX, the panels should be configured to the odd numbered ports (taking the first port as 1) of the E-MADI card.
 The even numbered ports may be left unused (Empty), leaving the panel with only the main channel audio (channel A).
-See Figure 6.3.
+See the image below.